masif2002/google-cloud-digital-leader-notes/notes.md

 ![](img/app-engine.png)
 ![](img/app-engine-env.png)

->  Note: Before using any service you haven't used before, you actually enable the API of the application first
+>  Note: Before using any service you haven't used before, you actually lication first enable the API of the app
 ## GKE
 ![](img/gke.png)
 ![](img/autopilot.png)